 PETE [to AARON]: you own gonorrhea.com

-JEF: operational expertise doesn’t come with creativity. [production & distribution] fixed costs are incredibly expensive. for example, as a fulfillment company we [handled] the lance armstrong yellow livestrong bracelets.
-This was truly an historic viral product where everyone had to have one. everyone. the presidential candidates, matt damon, the 2004 olympians. [it was insane.] we shipped nearly 40 million wristbands with over 140 temps. it forced reinvention of platform to scale to next level. [you have to] look at what you can outsource to avoid adding a fixed cost to your business.
+JEF: Operational expertise doesn’t come with creativity. [production & distribution] fixed costs are incredibly expensive.
+For example, as a fulfillment company, Amplifier [handled] the Lance Armstrong Yellow Livestrong bracelets.
+This was truly an historic viral product where everyone had to have one.
+Everyone.
+Presidential candidates, Matt Damon, the 2004 olympians. [it was insane.]

 PETE: for me it’s problematic. my solution is to eliminate the human workforce and replace them with intelligent robots.
 I haven’t figured that out yet. human beings are expensive and you have to feed them and they go to sleep at night. that’s terribly inconvenient.